knowledgecode/WebSocket-for-Android/README.md

 * removed a second argument from the send() method

 #### 0.5.2
-* forcing the WebSocket of plugin in Android 4.3 or lower
+* forcing the WebSocket of plugin in Android 4.3 or lower (thanks to @rpastorvargas and @punj)
 * bug fix

 #### 0.5.1